razmi0/FunTranslations/README.md

 - ⚠️ No deconstruction of props at component parameters level ( break fined grained updates )
 - Signal value is a function (call it) ex : state()
 - No virtual dom => no diffing => no reconciliation => no key
+- onInput fires on every keystroke, onChange fires on blur